 In general, you must meet the following criteria in order to be eligible for OPT:

 - You are currently in valid F-1 status.

-- You have been enrolled in F-1 status for at least one academic year.
+- You have been enrolled full-time in F-1 status for at least one academic year.

 - You have or will complete an undergraduate, Master's, doctoral, or professional degree program.

-You may apply for OPT for each degree level that you complete.
+You may apply for OPT for each higher degree level that you complete in the U.S..
 For immigration purposes, the primary degree levels are undergraduate, Master's, and doctoral.
 If you complete more than one degree at the same degree level, you may only apply for OPT once for that level.

-You may not begin working until you have received an Employment Authorization Document (EAD) from USCIS.
-We will notify you as soon as the EAD is available.
-Your employment authorization begins on the date listed on the EAD.
-You may not begin working until this date.
+You may not begin working until you have received an Employment Authorization Document (EAD) from USCIS and it is at least the start date indicated on the document.
+Your employment authorization begins on the date listed on the EAD and is only valid until the end date indicated on the document.
+You may not begin working until the start date or after the end date.

 Appropriate Forms of Employment

 OPT authorizes a student to engage in practical training directly related to the major field of study.
 You should speak to your academic advisor or employment supervisor to determine whether the employment is appropriate for your degree program.
 Neither International Student and Scholar Services nor USCIS directly monitors the appropriateness of your employment.
 However, immigration officers may review your employment history if you apply for other immigration benefits in the future.

 Immigration regulations now specifically state that a student's F-1 status is dependent upon engaging in qualifying practical training while on OPT.
 In order to qualify as practical training, the employment must be for at least 20 hours per week.
 Employment may be paid or unpaid.
 Volunteer work may qualify as practical training, provided it meets the minimum hours per week requirement and is appropriate for your major field of study.